Online Active Model Selection for Pre-trained Classifiers: RELATED WORKS

-Our approach relates to several bodies of literature, but differs from each of them.
+Our approach relates to several bodies of literature.
 For each related area, we reference similar works that match the objective of our paper.

-\paragraph{Active Model Selection} \citet{Madani2004ActiveModelSelection} develop an approach for the streaming setting.
+\paragraph{Active Model Selection} \citet{Madani2004ActiveModelSelection} develop their method for the online setting.
 They seek to identify the best model via probing models, one at a time, with \iid\ samples, while having a fixed budget for the number of probes.
-In contrast, our approach applies even to adversarial streams, and allows to make predictions online, while minimizing the number of queries made.
-Most other previous works~\cite{Sawade2012ActiveModelComparison, Gardner2015BayesianAMS, Alnur2014ALModelSelection, Sawade2010ActiveRiskEstimation, Katariya2012Active, Kumar2018ClassRiskEst, Leite2010ActiveTesting} focus on pool-based sampling of informative instances, where the learner ranks the entire pool of unlabeled data and greedily selects the most informative examples.
+In contrast, our approach applies even to adversarial streams and allows one to make predictions online, while minimizing the number of queries made.
+Most of other previous works~\citep{Sawade2012ActiveModelComparison, Gardner2015BayesianAMS, Alnur2014ALModelSelection, Sawade2010ActiveRiskEstimation, Katariya2012Active, Kumar2018ClassRiskEst, Leite2010ActiveTesting} focus on pool-based sampling of informative instances, where the learner ranks the entire pool of unlabeled data and greedily selects the most informative examples.
 This setting substantially differs from the streaming setting, and we focus on the latter for reasons of scalability and applicability to many real-world situations.